WesMilam/WesMilam/README.md

 📫 Want to connect?
 Tag me and I’ll respond—can’t always post contact details publicly.

 💡 Philosophy
 "Don’t chase the hottest stack.
-Learn fast, build smart, and question everything."
+Learn fast, build smart.
+If you think the world needs it, create it."

 <!---
 WesMilam/WesMilam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.